The large-$N$ limit of the topological susceptibility of $\mathrm{SU}(N)$ Yang-Mills theories via Parallel Tempering on Boundary Conditions: Numerical results

 \subsection{Determination of $\chi$ at large $N$}

-The goal of this section is to discuss the continuum and large-$N$ limit of $\chi$, and to verify the independence of $\chi$ on the choice of the smoothing radius in the continuum limit.
+The goal of this section is to discuss the continuum and large-$N$ limits of $\chi$, and to verify the independence of $\chi$ on the choice of the smoothing radius in the continuum limit.

 First of all, I have computed the topological susceptibility according to the discretization discussed in Sec.~\ref{sec:setup_topsusc} for several values of the smoothing radius in the range $0.85 \lesssim \Rs\sqrt{\sigma} \lesssim 1.6$.
 The lower bound of the range is chosen in order to ensure that $n_\cool > 5$ for the smallest lattice spacing employed, which translates into a smoothing radius which is at least 4 lattice spacings for all simulation points.
 This seems a reasonable choice to avoid UV contamination in the related lattice operator.
 The upper bound is instead dictated by the maximum distance $\frac{1}{2}\ell\sqrt{\sigma} \sim 1.7-1.85$ that can be reached on a periodic box of size $\ell\sqrt{\sigma}\sim 3.4-3.7$.
 All lattice determinations of $\chi_{\L}(\Rs)$ as a function of $\beta$ and $N$ can be found in Appendix~\ref{app:rawdata}.